bukka/php-todo/php-fpm.md

 ### Config

-- **Bug**: conf - invalid parsing of boolean value if in environment variable
-  - https://github.com/php/php-src/issues/13563 - Setting boolean values via env in php config fails for all values other than 1 and ""
 - **Feat**: conf - add support for getting environment variables in configuration
   - https://bugs.php.net/bug.php?id=75994 - Environment permanently breaks for worker process.
   - https://bugs.php.net/bug.php?id=76798 - Can't configure PHP-FPM via environment variables (check if it worked before 7.1.15 and 7.2.1)